Meagan Good

-Meagan Monique Good (born August 8, 1981) is an American actress.
-She first gained critical attention for her role in the film Eve's Bayou (1997), prior to landing the role of Nina in the Nickelodeon sitcom Cousin Skeeter (1998–2001).
-Good received further prominence after starring in the films Deliver Us from Eva (2003), Roll Bounce (2005), and Stomp the Yard (2007).
+Meagan Monique Good Majors (born August 8, 1981) is an American actress and model.
+She first gained critical attention for her role in the film Eve's Bayou (1997) prior to landing the role of Nina in the Nickelodeon sitcom Cousin Skeeter (1998–2001).
+Good received further prominence after starring in the films Deliver Us from Eva (2003), Roll Bounce (2005) and Stomp the Yard (2007).

 In 2012, Good featured in an ensemble cast of the film Think Like a Man.
-The following year, she played Joanna Locasto, the lead character on the NBC drama series Deception; and starred in the comedy Anchorman 2: The Legend Continues.
-Furthermore, Good has had supporting roles in the films One Missed Call (2008), Saw V (2008), The Unborn (2009) and DC Comics' Shazam!
-(2019).
+The following year, she played Joanna Locasto, the lead character on the NBC drama series Deception, and starred in the comedy Anchorman 2: The Legend Continues.
+Good has also had supporting roles in the films One Missed Call (2008), Saw V (2008), The Unborn (2009), and as the superhero version of Darla Dudley in the DCEU films Shazam!
+(2019) and Shazam!
+Fury of the Gods (2023).
+She co-produced and starred in Tyler Perry's Divorce in the Black (2024) for Amazon Prime Video.

 Early life and family

-Good was born August 8, 1981 in the Panorama City neighborhood of Los Angeles.
+Good was born on August 8, 1981 in the Panorama City neighborhood of Los Angeles.
 Her mother, Tyra Wardlow-Doyle, worked as Good's manager into her teens, and her father, Leondis "Leon" Good, is an LAPD police officer.
-Good has claimed that her maternal grandmother is "Jewish and African.
-My mother's father was Cherokee and something else.
-My dad's mother's Puerto Rican and black, and his father was from Barbados."
 Good was raised in Canyon Country (now known as Santa Clarita), California.
 She has three siblings, including older sister and fellow actress La'Myia Good.
 She began her acting career around the age of four.

-According to Good, she grew up "super nerdy, super skinny, buckteeth, big ole afro and yet I had a sense of confidence about myself, like, 'they just don't get it yet'.
-She was a fan of Justin Timberlake and Usher in her teens.
-Good did not have any role models until early adulthood, when she began admiring actress Charlize Theron.
+According to Good, she grew up "super nerdy, super skinny, buckteeth, big ole afro and yet I had a sense of confidence about myself, like, 'they just don't get it yet.'"
+She has stated that she did not have any role models until early adulthood, when she began admiring actress Charlize Theron.

 Career

 Childhood

 In the early stages of her career, Good worked as an extra on television shows such as Doogie Howser, M.D. and Amen.
-When she was 13, she was cast in her first film, the 1995 comedy Friday.
+When she was 13, Good was cast in her first film, the 1995 comedy Friday.
 She first gained critical recognition for her performance as the troubled teen Cisely Batiste in Kasi Lemmons' 1997 film Eve's Bayou; she received two award nominations, including her first NAACP Image Award nomination.